PizziPayment/PizziPLD/README.md

 # Requirement
 You need `Pandoc`, `GNU Make`, `Python3` and `Tectonic` (or any latex compiler) to compile the PLD.

-Notice that a `build.nix` can provide you the envirement required to compile.
+Notice that a `build.nix` can provide you the environment required to compile.

 # How to compile PLD ?